lingtalfi/Bat/ClassTool.md

 - $class: the full class name (example: Ling\Bat)
 - $method: the name of the method to execute
-- $args: a list of arguments written with smartcode notation (see SmartCodeTool class for more details)
+- $args: a list of arguments written with smartcode notation (see SmartCodeTool class for more details).
+            Note: we can write arguments in php style, as the php argument notation is a subset of the smartcode notation.

 Example: